TheOriginalGeez/Cupid/FAQ.md

 ## How to pose yourself and NPCs

 First, select a pose from the poser menu by pressing `0`.

-Next, play the pose by pressing `Home`
+Next, play the pose by pressing `Home`.

 You can use the arrow keys to cycle between poses.

 To stop a pose press `End` or just jump.

 Same hotkeys apply for NPCs just press `Home` while your crosshair is targetted at the NPC you wish to apply it to.